localhost/NinjaTracker/readme.txt

 - Sourcecode of the editor & example.
 DASM, Pucrunch and c64tools package from http://covertbitops.c64.org are required to rebuild.

+Example tune "EfnCold" by Adam Morton.

 1. Introduction

 NinjaTracker V2.x is still a somewhat minimal music editor.
 Main differences to previous versions are general purpose commands (or instruments), two-column tables and a slide function that knows to stop at the target pitch.